-Article 2.3b - Cessation of the degree programme old style (student cohort 2018 and previous cohorts)
+Article 2.3c - cessation of the degree programme old style (student cohort 2018 and previous cohorts)

-- Students, who started the degree programme per Academic Year 2018 2019 or before, must do the new-style programme, unless explicitly stated in this TER6 or in individual cases because of special circumstances with the approval of the Examination Board.
-The opportunity to do examinations for old style courses will be in accordance with article 3.1, par.
-3 of this TER. - 2.
-The examination parts of the old-style programme are spread over three Academic Years, specified in B1, B2 and B3.
+- 1. Students, who started the degree programme per Academic Year 2018 2019 or before, must follow the new-style programme, unless explicitly stated in this TER8 or in individual cases because of special circumstances with the approval of the Examination Board.
+The opportunity to take examinations for old style courses will be in accordance with article 3.1, par.
+3 of this TER. - The examination parts of the old-style programme are spread over three Academic Years, specified in B1, B2 and B3.
 Each course year has a study load of 60 EC.
 The examination parts per year are: